jimblizzard/DevSecOpsHack-Student/Student/challenge03.md

 1. Review the ARM template.
 Notice how it defines a number of parameters and uses them to create the Resource Group, App Service Plan and Web App.

-2. Update the ARM template, replacing the `<prefix>` part with your initials plus a two-digit number, such as `rfg33`.
+2. Update the ARM template, replacing the `<prefix>` part with your initials plus a two-digit number, for example `jmb88`.
 The resulting name needs to be globally unique to correctly provision resources.

 3. Create a GitHub workflow (`deployDev.yml`) that accomplishes the following:
     - Only runs when changes are made to the workflow file itself